wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/consuming.md

 Let's assume that we're working within our sample ecommerce application.
 We now have a `payments` capability provider, and we have decided _not_ to create a corresponding `payments` actor.

-One possible design with a better[^1] abstraction might be defining the business logic in the `shoppingcart` actor to invoke the payments capability provider in response to some stimulus requesting a "check out" operation.
+One possible design with a better[^1] abstraction might be defining the business logic in a `shoppingcart` actor to invoke the payments capability provider in response to some stimulus requesting a "check out" operation.

 We could design this actor to respond to an RPC-style operation called `Checkout` that could be invoked directly by another actor in the lattice, or we could expose an HTTP server operation that handles a `POST` to the `/cart/{cartId}/checkout` URL, or we could use a `wasmcloud:messaging` capability provider to deliver a message from a subscription that triggers the checkout operation.